 For instance, not very long ago, cherished conservative "traditional values" included slavery, the divine right of kings, religious persecution, the subjugation of women, child labor, legalized prejudice, prohibition, and segregation.
 Conservatives fought violently to retain those backwards "traditional values."
 But people tend to have a very short memory, and they forget how wrong conservatives have always been, and still are today.
 This website's goal is to serve as a primer for open-minded folk about the conservative record... and hold the ideology that trumpets "personal responsibility" (for everybody else) personally responsible for its pathetic legacy.

-Conservatives come in many flavors, but none of them is very tasteful.
+Conservatives come in many flavors, none of them very tasteful.
 Indeed, conservatives are either bland or bitter.
 They are very uncreative; they haven't had an original idea in hundreds (perhaps thousands) of years.
 Yet it's specifically because they are so stubbornly attached to a few very old ideas that they cause so much trouble.
 Simply put, they have great difficulties with change.
 But since change is the only constant in the Universe, that puts them in a prickly position: at odds with reality, and at war with the world.

 Conservatives are highly suspicious of social or economy-shifting technologies and paradigms.
 The conservative aristocracy fought against the Renaissance and the Enlightenment.
 Many were opposed to the Industrial Revolution.
-Conservative rank and file have railed against public education, emancipation of the slaves, and rights for women, chidren, workers, indigenous people, minorities and hanidcapped.
+Conservative rank and file have railed against public education, emancipation of the slaves, and rights for women, children, workers, indigenous people, minorities and the disabled.
 They balked at the horseless carriage, the five-day work week, paid vacations, social security, the computer and the internet, and today scorn environmentally-friendly industries, renewable energy, global warming precautions, and more efficient light bulbs... all in pathetic defense of their increasingly obsolete (and usually unequal and unjust) social preferences.
 Despite their howls of protest, however, though it may take time, in almost every case, the more innovative, progressive, technology and ideology wins out.

 In sum, social conservatives, in particular, are the biggest losers in human history.